Imper1um/foundry-ceus/README.md

 # Rebrand / Refactor
 This new functionality completely changes how the asking for rolls works.
 Ceus no longer supports any legacy versions of `RollProvider` and those systems are now removed to prevent collisions.
 The code remaining is just kept around for documentation.

+For information on how to use Ceus and its features check out [USAGE.md](USAGE.md).

 ## Abstracting Roll functionality

 Each system has a different way of accomplishing rolls.
 As such, asking for a roll is handled by each `RefactorRollProvider`.
 All of the figuring out how to roll will be handled by the Provider, rather than a weird way of handling it in the rolling system.